dandi/handbook/docs/01_introduction.md

 # Introduction

 ## Advantages of using DANDI
-- An open data archive to submit cellular neurophysiology data.
+- An open data archive to submit neurophysiology data for electrophysiology, optophysiology, and behavioral time-series, and images from immunostaining experiments
-- A persistent, versioned and growing collection of standardized cellular neurophysiology data.
+- A persistent, versioned and growing collection of standardized datasets.
 - Rich metadata to support search across data.
 - A place to house data to collaborate across research sites.
 - Consistent and transparent data standards to simplify software development.